aadi1011/Supervised-Machine-Learning-Modelling/README.md

 7. Finally, open a pull request from your forked repository to the original repository.
 Provide a clear description of your changes and submit the pull request.

+For more information, visit the [`CONTRIBUTIONS`](https://github.com/aadi1011/Supervised-Machine-Learning-Modelling/blob/main/CONTRIBUTING.md) file.

+### Hacktoberfest 2023
+We are participating in the Hacktoberfest

 ## Notebooks/Model Reference